U-BDS/zebrafish_telencephalon_atlas/zebrafish_telencephalon_atlas_app/www/homepage.md

 More information about the Thyme lab can be found at <https://www.thymelab.org/>

 This app was developed and is actively maintained by Lara Ianov, Ph.D., Managing Director of the [UAB Biological Data Science Core](https://www.uab.edu/cores/ircp/bds), and bioinformatics specialist for the Civitan International Research Center, at the University of Alabama at Birmingham.
-For questions about the app, please send an to lianov@uab.edu
+For questions or issues about the app about the app, please submit an issue to the [GitHub repository](https://github.com/U-BDS/zebrafish_telencephalon_atlas).

 ### FAQs: